thepeacockproject/LocalGhost/Readme.md

 # Localghost
+This started off as a barebones server replacement for ghost mode only, but it has grown a bit since.

 This project consists of two parts: a patcher, and a server.

 The server acts as a replacement of the IOI servers that Hitman usually connects to, and the patcher patches the game so it actually connects to this server instead of the official servers.